Luke Delaney (astronaut)

-Luke Delaney (born August 25, 1979) is a retired major in the United States Marine Corps and NASA astronaut.
+Luke Delaney (born August 25, 1979) is an American NASA astronaut and retired major in the United States Marine Corps.
 Delaney is from DeBary, Florida.

 Early life and education

 He graduated from Deltona High School in Deltona, Florida.
 He holds a degree in mechanical engineering from the University of North Florida and a master’s degree in aerospace engineering from the Naval Postgraduate School.